Calcificating/Sort-Algo-Vis/README.md

 It was just a fun little experiment thingy, going from a simpler implementation and somehow turning into this Pygame ver. (ported from Tkinter... *500+ lines to rewrite*)

-The code is in a single file, obviously
+The code is in a single file, obviously.
-UI and logic are somewhat chaotic (intentionally left as is for now) Explore it yourself, there are some constants so have fun with that too if you want **Requirement**:
+UI and logic are somewhat chaotic (intentionally left as is for now).
+Explore it yourself, there are some constants so have fun with that too if you want.
+* **Requirement**:
 ```bash
 py -m pip install pygame
 ```